Luannan County: Administrative divisions

 Luannan County administers 1 subdistrict and 16 towns.

 The county's sole subdistrict is Youyi Road Subdistrict.

-The county administers the towns of Bencheng, Songdaokou, Changning, Hugezhuang, Tuoli, Yaowangzhuang, Sigezhuang, Angezhuang, Pachigang, Chengzhuang, Qingtuoying, Baigezhuang, Nanbao, Fanggezhuang, Donghuangtuo, and Macheng.
+The county administers the towns of Bencheng, Songdaokou, Changning, Hugezhuang, Tuoli, Yaowangzhuang, Sigezhuang, Angezhuang, Bachigang, Chengzhuang, Qingtuoying, Baigezhuang, Nanbao, Fanggezhuang, Donghuangtuo, and Macheng.

 Demographics

 Luannan County has a population of approximately 508,500 people, as per the 2020 Chinese census.
 A 2012 estimate put the county's population at about 570,000.
 The county's population totaled 584,518 per the 2010 Chinese census.
 The county's population in 2002 was approximately 540,400, per an estimate.
 The 2000 Chinese census recorded Luannan County's population at 570,535.
 A 1996 estimate put the county's population at about 533,000.

 Economy

 The county has a significant iron mining industry.
 Luannan County is home to Macheng Iron Mine (马城铁矿 (Mǎchéng Tiě Kuàng)), a major mine operated by the Shougang Group.
 The county also produces a significant amount of steel shovels, accounting for 85% of the domestic steel shovel market, and 90% of exported steel shovels from China.

 Luannan County also has sizeable agriculture and aquaculture industries.
 Per a 2024 county government publication, it has 1.08 million mu of cultivated land.
 Major crops grown in Luannan County include rice, Carex kobomugi, and peanuts.
 Common livestock in Luannan County include dairy cows, chickens, and pigs.